Request to call (Puru)

 Backpack - You will need a sturdy, comfortable backpack to carry all your gear during the trek.

-Aim for one with a capacity of around 40-50 liters.
+Aim for one with a capacity of around 40-50 litres.

-Sleeping bag - Make sure to bring a warm sleeping bag that is rated for freezing temperatures.
+Sleeping bag – Bring a warm sleeping bag rated for freezing temperatures.

-Trekking poles - Trekking poles will help to take some of the weight off your legs and provide
+Trekking poles – Trekking poles will help to take some weight off your legs and provide

 balance while traversing rocky terrain.